WordPress/gutenberg/docs/data/data-core-blocks.md

  * name: Block name.

+### setUnregisteredFallbackBlockName

+Returns an action object used to set the block name for unregistered block fallback.

+*Parameters*

+ * name: Block name.

+### setFreeformFallbackBlockName

+Returns an action object used to set the block name for freeform content fallback.

+*Parameters*

+ * name: Block name.

 ### setFallbackBlockName

+This is a deprecated alias of `setFreeformFallbackBlockName`.

-Returns an action object used to set the fallback block name.
+Returns an action object used to set the block name for freeform content fallback.

 *Parameters*